 We highly recommend trying to keep resource usage under 50%.
-It’s encouraged to use no more the 60% of your current services resources for fluctuation and optimization.
-If you’re running higher than that, you should contact us to talk about upgrading.
+It's encouraged to use no more than 60% of your current services resources for fluctuation and optimization.
+If you're running higher than that, you should contact us to talk about upgrading.

 What Can Cause My Server To Crash?